 No. Neither the AICOA nor the OAMA would create new merger rules for digital platforms.
-A separate piece of legislation pending in Congress, the Platform Competition and Opportunity Act, would substantially limit acquisitions over USD 50 million by Google, Apple, Meta, Amazon, and Microsoft.41 However, given its lack of progress
+A separate piece of potential legislation, the Platform Competition and Opportunity Act, would substantially limit acquisitions over USD 50 million by Google, Apple, Meta, Amazon, and Microsoft.47 However, given its lack of any progress, the PCOA is not expected to pass.